 Your brain waves can be manipulated, and chances are that you are interfering with your brain waves every single day.
 External conditions such as your job or the environment also affect your brainwaves everyday

-Your lifestyle choices such as what you drink and work style such as how you deal with problems and stress influence your brain waves.
+Your lifestyle choices such as what you drink and work as well as your attitudes towards problems and stress influence your brain waves.